luanrv00/tsks/specs.md

 - removes auth token from localStorage
 - redirects to /signin

+**when refresh token owner is not found**
+- removes user from localStorage
+- removes auth token from localStorage
+- redirects to /signin

 **refresh token succesfully**
 - saves auth token on localStorage
 - renders "authentication renewed. please, try again"